 This happens too with a well-known verse of a Hafiz ghazal which Faiz has used to conclude his poem, Ay Habib-i’ Anber-dest

 Nothing in this world is without terrible barriers except love, but when it only begins.

 And finally this verse from a poem which is essentially a ghazal:

 The suspense that lasts between killers and weapons as they gamble: who will die and whose turn is next.
 The bet has now been placed on me.

 (The Rebel’s Silhouette, P.99).

-Things like these, however, do not dim the luster of Agha Shahid Ali’s intensely creative renderings.
-In the history of the ghazal in English including the ghazal translation, his name will evershine among the pioneers.
+Things like these, however, do not dim the lustre of Agha Shahid Ali’s intensely creative renderings.
+In the history of the ghazal in English including the ghazal translation, his name will ever shine among the pioneers.